 For a more detailed estimate that takes these factors into account, click "View Detailed Estimate" (this will will redirect to an external website).Deductions

 When calculating your Michigan income tax, keep in mind that the Michigan state income tax brackets are only applied to your adjusted gross income (AGI) after you have made any qualifying deductions.

 Qualifying deductions might include an itemized deduction, the Michigan standard deduction, exemptions for dependants, business expenses, etc.

 Remember that Michigan may have very different deduction laws from the Federal Income Tax, so you may have to write a whole new list of deductions for your Michigan income tax return.

 |Download a .CSV file of the Michigan income tax brackets|

-- The Michigan tax brackets on this page were last updated from the Michigan Department of Treasury in March, 2013.
+- The Michigan tax brackets on this page were last updated from the Michigan Department of Revenue in June, 2013.
 Please contact us if any of our Michigan tax data is incorrect or out of date.

-- Michigan tax return forms and the latest tax tables are available from the TaxFormFinder.org or the Michigan Department of Revenue.
+- Michigan tax return forms are available from the TaxFormFinder.org or the Michigan Department of Revenue.

 - The income tax estimator tool is provided by Tax-Rates.org.